joesb/helios360/content/handbook/what/advocacy.md

 &nbsp;

+> CDOs that are *too* customer facing effectively go and stand with the customer.
+There's lots of positives to that — clients love you! *But*, it can mean they're not acting enough for the interests of the business.{.large}
+>
+> *[Tom Willmot](https://www.linkedin.com/in/tomwillmot/){target=_blank rel="noreferrer nofollow noopener"}, CEO, [Human Made](https://humanmade.com/){target=_blank rel="noreferrer noopener"}*
+{.content-canvas-item-wide-left .content-canvas-item-left--span-2 .bq-alt-2}

 That can be an uncomfortable place to sit — in the middle, as both things and neither at the same time.
-And it's certainly a demanding role as well.
+And it's certainly a demanding role as well.{.content-canvas-item-right}

-But it's absolutely necessary if you are going to get the best for both your business and your customers.
+But it's absolutely necessary if you are going to get the best for both your business and your customers.{.content-canvas-item-right}

 ## Three-way advocacy